ROCm/rocSPARSE/README.md

 # rocSPARSE
-rocSPARSE exposes a common interface that provides Basic Linear Algebra Subroutines for sparse computation implemented on top of AMD's Radeon Open Compute [ROCm][] runtime and toolchains. rocSPARSE is created using the [HIP][] programming language and optimized for AMD's latest discrete GPUs.
+rocSPARSE exposes a common interface that provides Basic Linear Algebra Subroutines for sparse computation implemented on top of AMD's Radeon Open eCosystem Platform [ROCm][] runtime and toolchains. rocSPARSE is created using the [HIP][] programming language and optimized for AMD's latest discrete GPUs.

 ## Documentation
 The latest rocSPARSE documentation and API description can be found [here][].